AndyLandy/MakeMP3/README.txt

     Sets the "Part of a compilation" flag

 TRACK nn AUDIO
-    The TRACK directive is a mandatory field for each track of a cue sheet.
-    MakeMP3 also uses it to set the track-number tag.
+    The TRACK directive is mandatory for each track of a cue sheet; MakeMP3 also uses it to set the track-number tag.
 The total number of tracks is set to the highest track number declared in the cue sheet.

 Bugs, Known Issues and Planned Features
 =======================================